MoodinAhmed1/classic.et/MONETIZATION_GUIDE.md

 ## Overview

-Your URL shortener now has a complete monetization system with tiered subscriptions, usage tracking, and Stripe payment integration.
+Your URL shortener now has a complete monetization system with tiered subscriptions, usage tracking, and Chapa payment integration.
 This guide covers everything you need to know to get started with monetization.

 ## 🎯 Subscription Tiers